Pollution Prevention and Resource Recycling

 Compliance with European harmful substance regulations

-The entire Daifuku Group focuses on the European REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulations,* and goes to great lengths to visualize and remove any harmful chemicals in its products.
-The Company continues to offer environmentally friendly products through implementation of Green Procurement Guidelines by looking at its entire supply chain.
+The entire Daifuku Group focuses on the European REACH (Registration, Evaluation, Authorization, and Restriction of Chemicals) regulations* and goes to great lengths to visualize and remove any harmful chemicals in our products.
+The Group continues to offer environmentally friendly products through implementation of Green Procurement Guidelines by looking at its entire supply chain.

 Air pollution prevention